L3oNav/l3onav/README.md

 -->
 # Hello 👋

-My name is Leonardo Nava, I'm from San Diego and I'm an SRE.
+My name is Leonardo Nava, I'm from San Diego and I'm a Site Reliability Engineer.

+🔭 I’m currently do physics major.

+🛠️ Currently Head of the organization: [@l3onav-tech](https://github.com/l3onav-tech)

 * Currently working for [@plaeto](https://plaeto.com) as a lead SRE